Well-posedness of minimal dRGT massive gravity: Introduction

 In this work, building on this previous dynamical formulation of~\cite{deRham:2023ngf}, we will provide a first order formulation of the classical dRGT theory for its minimal mass term.
 This theory with only minimal mass term does not exhibit a Vainshtein mechanism in spherical symmetry, and so is often taken to not be phenomenologically viable.
 Interestingly the numerical simulations of spherically symmetric collapse in~\cite{deRham:2023ngf} generically found apparently naked singularities form on the in-fall time scale.
 More recently in~\cite{Albertini:2024kmf} it was argued that spherically symmetric dynamics with reasonable matter are inevitably singular in the small mass limit, implying that spherically symmetric dynamics are not just in disagreement with phenomenology, but are in fact pathological.
 However, as emphasized in that work, spherical symmetry is highly non-generic.
 As discussed in~\cite{Renaux-Petel:2014pja}, it is it possible this minimal theory may possess a Vainshtein mechanism in generic settings with less, or no, symmetry, and hence it is still an open question whether it could agree with GR like behaviour.
 Thus the classical consistency of this minimal theory with observation likely requires understanding the dynamics in full generality, beyond non-generic situations such as spherical symmetry.
 Our task here is precisely to initiate a study of the general dynamical structure of the dRGT theories, in order that future work may address the phenomenologically viability of this minimal theory, and also those with more general mass terms.

-By suitable modifications of a naive first order formulation which introduces auxiliary variables, we arrive at a first order system for the full non-linear theory (with no symmetry assumption) which we argue is strongly hyperbolic in an open neighbourhood of Minkowski spacetime.
-Thus surprisingly we find that, just like GR, dRGT with minimal mass term is also a well-posed hyperbolic system.
-It didn't have to be that way, but nonetheless it turns out to be.
+By suitable modifications of a naive first order formulation which introduces auxiliary variables, we arrive at a first order system for the full non-linear theory (with no symmetry assumption) which we show is strongly hyperbolic when the background spacetime is the Minkowski solution, and conjecture that dRGT with minimal mass term remains strongly hyperbolic for backgrounds in an open neighbourhood of Minkowski.
+We are able to prove that the local condition required for strong hyperbolicity, which also depends on the a wavevector direction, does hold for generic points and generic wavevector directions.
+However at a point there may generically be a set of measure zero of directions where our argument does not hold.
+This does not mean strong hyperbolicity does not hold, rather we have not been able to prove it.

 While we have sufficient control over the characteristics of the theory in a neighbourhood of flat spacetime, we do not yet have a full understanding for arbitrary backgrounds, so we cannot say at what point this non-linear well-posedness breaks down, although in special cases we may analyse this.
 The characteristics of the theory are interesting.
 We will show that they comprise the two degrees of freedom of the spin-2 graviton, whose light cone is governed by the usual inverse metric.
 There are also three more degrees of freedom that arise from the spin-1 and spin-0 graviton modes.
 Interestingly these modes become birefringent on a general background, in the sense that the two degrees of freedom associated to the spin-1 graviton are no longer degenerate, and cease to share the same light-cone structure.